tekgourou/Splunk_Chrome_Extension/README.md

 ---

-**Note**: This extension requires a Splunk instance with API access enabled and a valid authentication token.
+**Note**: This extension requires a Splunk instance with REST API access enabled and a valid authentication token.